 Recommended photography gear: I’d highly recommend bringing a tripod especially when the area becomes low-light.
 You’re probably best off with a 24-70mm lens, on my visit I also brought a telephoto to capture hoodoos far away.
 From my experience the formations appear larger in photos so having a zoom lens is nice.
 For my Stone Wings photos I shot them around 50-70mm range.
 While I didn’t spend all night in the wilderness on my visit astrophotography is popular here.
 Bringing flashlights for light painting is recommended if you plan on being past dusk.

 Thanks for reading my guide to the Bisti Badlands Stone Wings!
 Hoping this helped plan your trip to the area.
+Here’s my full list of places to take pictures in New Mexico.
 If you’re looking to improve your photos I’d also recommend reading my travel photography tips.